-The IMPAACT Network collaborates with the NICHD Domestic and International Pediatric/Maternal HIV Clinical Studies Network, the Adolescent Medicine Trials Network for HIV/AIDS Interventions, and with other NICHD-, NIH-, and organization-led HIV/AIDS research networks and projects.
+The IMPAACT Network collaborates with the NICHD Domestic & International Pediatric & Maternal HIV & Other High-Priority Infectious Diseases Clinical Studies Network, the Adolescent Medicine Trials Network for HIV/AIDS Interventions, and with other NICHD-, NIH-, and organization-led HIV/AIDS research networks and projects.

 The IMPAACT Network conducts clinical trials of HIV/AIDS therapy, prevention, and potential remission/cure in maternal, pediatric, and adolescent patients.
 Current network studies include the following:

-- A clinical trial to determine whether women with CD4 counts above the country threshold for initiation of antiretroviral therapy should continue or discontinue ARV therapy after pregnancy
+- A clinical trial to determine whether women with CD4 counts above the country threshold for initiation of antiretroviral (ARV) therapy should continue or discontinue ARV therapy after pregnancy

 - A study of the pharmacokinetics and safety of ARV drugs in pregnant HIV-infected women

-- Several pharmacokinetic studies to evaluate interactions between ARV drugs and anti-malarial medications, anti-tuberculosis medications, and psychiatric medications
+- Several pharmacokinetic studies to evaluate interactions between ARV drugs and anti-malarial medications, anti-tuberculosis (TB) medications, and psychiatric medications

-- Several studies evaluating the safety and efficacy of different vaccines in HIV-infected children, including rotavirus, meningococcal, parainfluenza, human papillomavirus, and anti-tuberculosis vaccines
+- Several studies evaluating the safety and efficacy of different vaccines in HIV-infected children, including rotavirus, meningococcal, parainfluenza, human papillomavirus, and anti-TB vaccines

 - Studies to evaluate the pharmacokinetics and safety of drugs to treat complications of HIV or its treatment, including atorvastatin to treat hyperlipidemia associated with ARV drugs and alendronate to treat low bone mineral density in infected children